How to Keep Your Towels Soft, Fluffy and Fresh

 It’s easy to freshen up your towels.
 Start with a hot water cycle (for whites) or warm cycle (colors) and add about half the detergent you’d use for clothes.
 To clean musty towels or strip old fabric softener away, add 1/2 to 1 cup of white vinegar to your rinse cycle.
 Don’t worry—they won’t come out smelling like vinegar.

-Using vinegar every other wash or so can also help prevent the musty smell, but you can also treat extra-stinky towels by using baking soda instead.
+Using vinegar every other wash or so can also help prevent the musty smell, but you can treat extra-stinky towels by using baking soda too.
 Super-scratchy towels might benefit from this occasional treatment: one hot cycle with only vinegar (no detergent) followed by one hot cycle with only baking soda.

 Dryer sheets can impart the same absorption-blocking buildup that liquid fabric softener can.
 You can use them every now and then, but they’re not crucial for keeping towels soft.
 What is?
 Giving your wet towels a shake before drying, then pulling them out as soon as they’re dry.
 Shaking helps fluff out the fibers for maximum absorption and more efficient drying.
 Overdrying (along with using too much soap) is one of the cardinal sins of scratchiness.
 If towels are still a little damp when the dryer finishes, err on the side of caution and hang them up to finish.

 Keep the dryer sheets for non-laundry uses, though!

 You don’t need to wash towels after every use.
 You’re off the hook as long as your towels are on one.
 Just dry off, then hang that bad boy up right away.
 (If you don’t have enough, it’s easy to add a few more towel hooks to your bathroom).